Phoolis/7-quoteapi-ci-cd-Phoolis/README.md

   res.json({quote: "Day's quote: " + quotes[randomIndex]});
 });
 ```
-Then push changes to your GitHub repository.
-After Render deployment is ready verify that response has changed.
+Commit and push your changes to the GitHub repository.
+Once the Render deployment is complete, check your application to ensure the response reflects your update.